endojs/endo/packages/ses/README.md

 Secure ECMAScript (SES) is an execution environment that provides fine-grained sandboxing with Compartments.

 * **Compartments** Compartments are separate execution contexts: each one has its own global object and global lexical scope.
 * **Frozen realm** Compartments share their intrinsics to avoid identity discontinuity.
 By freezing the intrinsics, SES protects programs from each other.
+By sharing the intrinsics, programs from separate compartments can recognize each other's arrays, data objects, and so on.
 * **Strict mode** SES enables JavaScript strict mode that enhances security, for example by changing some silent errors into throw errors.
 * **POLA** (Principle of Least Authority) By default, Compartments receive no ambient authorithy.
-They are created without host-provided APIs, (for example no XMLHttpRequest).
+They are created without host-provided APIs, (for example no `fetch`).
+Compartments can be selectively endowed with powerful arguments, globals, or modules.

 [Learn about the SES specification](https://github.com/tc39/proposal-ses).